 In the last decade Malawi has significantly increased the number of community based health workers – called Health Surveillance Assistants (HSAs).
 They run community activities, including health education, mobile vaccination clinics, and village clinics for children under 5 years .
 They are supposed to work with a 10 member Village Health Committee (VHC) in each village.
 However, these committees rarely exist in practice.

 Malawi has recently gone through a period of decentralisation in which local government has been given more responsibility and authority to make decisions regarding services in their area.
 At the same time efforts have been made to preserve the system of chiefs and Traditional Authorities who govern Malawian society, particularly at the village level.

 Inter Aide has been operating in Malawi since 1991.
 Over the years there have been many changes in context, and we have adapted our approach accordingly.
-The following presentation describes how our program has evolved over time:
+The following presentation from 2014 describes how our program has evolved over time:

 Our current goal is to reduce the number of children under five years old who get sick or die from preventable diseases.
 Achieving this is not an easy task.
-Our problem analyses have identified a wide range of reasons behind high child morbidity and mortality in the areas where we work.
+Our problem analysis have identified a wide range of reasons behind high child morbidity and mortality in the areas where we work.
 Some of the problems are at the community level, while others relate to health services.
 Most of the problems require more than one stakeholder to solve.

 Therefore, we decided to bring together all the stakeholders together to work on joint programs.
 This includes the Traditional Authorities, District Health Office, Health Area and Health Centre.
 After discussing the issues these partners agree to sign a memorandum of understanding (MoU) every year (see an example from 2014).